 This group, which is held at the School of Communication Sciences and Disorders, receives self-referrals as well as referrals from speech-language pathologists in the metro area.
 All individuals in the group have had previous individual speech and language therapy.

 The group focuses on maintaining communication strategies learned in individual therapy, providing information for developing new strategies and for stimulating all communication modalities (speaking, listening, reading and writing), and serving as a support system for individuals with similar communication needs.

 What to expect at a group session?

-The sessions are run by Linda Wozniak, a speech-language pathologist, and by graduate students from the School of Communication Sciences and Disorders
+The sessions are run by a certified speech-language pathologist, and by graduate students from the School of Communication Sciences and Disorders

 The activities are adult-oriented and center around a different theme or subject each week.
 We like to describe our activities as weekly "Aerobics for the Brain".